backstage/backstage/docs/features/software-templates/extending/create-your-own-templater.md

 _note_ Currently the templaters that we provide are basically Docker action containers that are run on top of the skeleton folder.
-This keeps dependencies to a minimal for running backstage scaffolder, but you don't /have/ to use Docker.
+This keeps dependencies to a minimum for running backstage scaffolder, but you don't _have_ to use Docker.
 You can `pip install cookiecutter` to run it locally in your backend.
 You could create your own templater that spins up an EC2 instance and downloads the folder and does everything using an AMI if you want.
 It's entirely up to